- Offers a safe and clean living environment

 We are a member of:

-Did you know?
-Students who live in campus residence halls:
+Did you know that students who live in campus residence halls:

 Meningococcal Vaccine Use in College

-Students The Advisory Committee on Immunization Practices (ACIP) and Washington State Department of Health (DOH) Vaccine Advisory Committee recommend that all students entering college and living in congregate settings (including dorms, fraternities and sororities), should receive the meningococcal vaccine.
-The Grant County Health District follows the general recommendations of the ACIP under advisement from the Washington State Vaccine Advisory Committee.
-College students, particularly those that live in dorms, have a modestly increased risk of getting the disease.
-About 100 cases occur on college campuses in the U.S. each year, with five to fifteen deaths.
+The Advisory Committee on Immunization Practices (ACIP) and Washington State Department of Health (DOH) Vaccine Advisory Committee recommend that all students entering college and living in group settings (including dorms, fraternities and sororities), should receive the meningococcal vaccine.
+College students, particularly those that live in dorms, have an increased risk of getting the disease.
 A meningococcal vaccine protects against four of the five most common types of the disease, which can result in serious or life-threatening illness.
 Vaccine protection lasts three to five years and can prevent 50-70% of cases on college campuses.
-Those students who will be attending college and residing in congregate settings should talk with a health care professional about obtaining the meningococcal vaccine prior to college entry.
-The Health District also keeps a limited number of doses of meningococcal vaccine on hand; its use is prioritized for use in those at highest risk.
-Currently, the Health District vaccine in available to students in the above category.
+Those students who will be attending college and residing in group settings should talk with a healthcare professional about obtaining the meningococcal vaccine prior to college entry.

-Also, it is recommended that all students have had the Measles, Mumps, and Rubella (MMR) series, a Tetanus booster in the last 10 years, and the Hepatitis B series.
+Also, it is recommended that all students have had the Measles, Mumps, and Rubella (MMR) series, a Tetanus booster in the last 10 years, the Hepatitis B series, and the Coronavirus vaccine.